 The truth is…

 If you want to sew and, ultimately, flaunt insanely pretty dresses, then you must learn how to cut fabric properly.

 And when you cut, you want even, smooth raw edges, NOT edges that are uneven or jagged!

 Because no matter how expensive the fabric that kind of sloppy cutting can only result in a junky, ill-fitting dress.

 First, let me start by giving you some pointers that you need to keep in mind if you are to avoid fugly results…

 Rule #2: You have to keep the entire length of the fabric on the cutting surface at all times.
-Because fabric drag and gravity will lead to imprecise results.
+Because fabric hanging over the edge of your cutting surface will drag the fabric downwards and lead to imprecise results.

 Rule #3: As you cut, keep the fabric, pattern, and the bottom tip of the shears as flat on the table as you can!

 Rule #4: You want smooth, even edges, not fugly jagged edges!
 And the best way to accomplish this is to…